 How long will it take to recover from Porn-Induced Sexual Dysfunction?

-Dangers of rebooting This is the number one question we get from guys suffering porn-induced ED.
+How long will it take me to recover is the number one question we get from guys suffering porn-induced ED.
 However, we cannot predict how long it will take for your erectile health to return.
 Among those who stick with it, progression is surprisingly similar—when guys completely stop pornography, porn fantasy and masturbation.
-Symptoms and feedback indicate that eliminating masturbation produces a deeper withdrawal and shorter rebooting period.
+Symptoms and feedback indicate that eliminating or drastically reducing masturbation produces a deeper withdrawal and shorter rebooting period.
+Here’s one guy’s account as he began to recover:

-Although the recovery process is not linear (good days are followed by bad days and vice versa), here's what often occurs:
+Although the process to recover is not linear (good days are followed by bad days and vice versa), here’s what may occur:

-6) Complete recovery of erectile health, sexual desire for real partners, reports of extremely pleasurable sex, contented condom use even if it was once a problem.
+5. Return of good erections, sexual desire for real partners, reports of extremely pleasurable sex, contented condom use even if it was once a problem.

-A list of known factors that may affect length of recovery:
+A list of possible factors that may affect length time to recover:

-1. How consistent one is with no PMO.
+1. How consistent one is with no porn (and probably no masturbation or orgasm)

-2. Age one started porn.
+2. Age one started voluntarily using porn.
 Younger means stronger brain wiring for porn, and weaker wiring for the real deal.
-If masturbation began with porn use, the pathways can be very deep.
-If you started masturbation and porn use at the same time (or if porn use preceded masturbation), recovery may take 90-120 days, or longer.
-Please be patient, and see: Started on Internet porn and my reboot (ED) is taking too long.
+If masturbation began with Internet porn use, the pathways can be very deep.
+If you started masturbation and Internet porn in early adolescence (or if porn use preceded masturbation), it may take 3-6 months, or longer for you to recover.
+Please be patient and see:

-3. Little or no contact with females.
-Usually guys who started porn early, and have experienced little or no sexual intimacy, need to rewire to the real deal.
+3. Little or no contact with real partners usually mean longer.
+Guys who started porn early, and have experienced little or no sexual intimacy, need to rewire their sexual arousal to real partners.

 5. Length of porn use.
 Longer may mean longer recovery.

 6. How often porn was used for masturbation.
-Always or just sometimes.
+Always or occasionally.

-10. The genre of porn currently used for masturbation.
-The more shocking or disturbing it was for that person, the more the brain has changed.
+9. The genre of porn currently used for masturbation.
+The more shocking or disturbing it is for the user, the more the brain has adapted.

 11. Initial sensitivity of the brain to addiction (genetics, childhood traumas).